PowerISO can create bootable USB drive for Linux. You can then

 2. Insert the USB drive you intend to make bootable.

-5. In "Create bootable USB Drive" dialog, click "Browse" button to open the iso file for Linux.
+Click "Browse" button to select the iso file for Linux.

 will be overwritten.
 Please click "OK" to confirm and continue.
 PowerISO will then start writing, and show the progress information when writing USB drive.